Upgraded High Flow Water Pumps for Cars, Trucks; Performance, Racing, Off Road, and Motorhomes

-Smith: Cavitation is the biggest thing that OE or stock water pumps encounter, with a simple bent over paddle-type wheel with a lot of area around the smaller impeller.
+Smith: Cavitation is the biggest thing that OE or stock water pumps encounter, as a simple bent over paddle-type wheels with too much area around the smaller impeller.

-AppliedSpeed: How fast can we spin your water pumps?
+AppliedSpeed: How fast can our readers spin your water pumps?

 Smith: Speed, duration, and load are all factors that influence the performance of any water pump.
 We are comfortable to say 7,500 pump max RPM, not the engine RPM.

-Cavitation is the formation of vapor cavities in a liquid – i.e. small liquid-free zones ("bubbles" or "voids") – that are the consequence of forces acting upon the liquid.
-It usually occurs when a liquid is subjected to rapid changes of pressure such as when it is pulled into a pump.That situation causes the formation of cavities where the pressure is relatively low.
-When subjected to higher pressure, the voids implode and can generate an intense shockwave. http://en.wikipedia.org/wiki/Cavitation.
+Cavitation is the formation of vapor cavities in a liquid – small steam bubbles that are the consequence of forces acting upon the liquid.
+Cavitation usually occurs when a liquid is subjected to rapid changes of pressure such as when it is pulled into a pump.That situation causes the formation of cavities where the pressure is relatively low.
+Later when the water meets higher pressure, the voids implode and they can generate an intense shockwave. http://en.wikipedia.org/wiki/Cavitation.
 These shock waves can be intense enough to damage a water pump, crack a block or a cylinder head.
 To prevent the impellers from trying to pull more water than is available, performance water pump manufacturers include large pockets for the water to accumulate at the impeller entrance.

 With stock water pumps, cavitation can occur at increased engine speeds.
 There, the impeller tries to grab more water than the volume of water that arrived in the pump inlet pocket.
 Cavitation is the formation of vapor (steam) bubbles in the cooling system.
-These bubbles form when the coolant temperature reaches the boiling point determined by the pressure that is present in the cooling system. https://waterpumpu.com/
+These bubbles form when the coolant temperature reaches the boiling point determined by the pressure that is present at the tip of the impeller blades. https://waterpumpu.com/.

 Computational flow dynamics and computer-aided design and machining techniques have produced remarkable results in Edelbrock’s water pumps.
 This graph shows the Edelbrock flow rate and a pressure increase from 23 PSI and flow of 57 gallons per minute with the stock GM LS1water pump to 33 PSI and 68 GPM for the Edelbrock 8896.

-Excessive distances between the impeller and body of the pump create the eddy flows.
+Excessive clearance between the impeller and body of the pump creates eddy flows.
 The distance can be from poor quality control on the part of the manufacturer or corrosion that has diminished the length of the impeller paddle.
-There, the water becomes pressurized, and as it attempts to escape between the blades and the pump body it creates “eddy flows.”
-This phenomenon imparts axial vibrations that can damage the seals and the bearings as well as increase the temperature and the pressure of the water.
+There, the water becomes pressurized, and as it attempts to escape between the blades and the pump body, it creates “eddy flows.”
+This phenomenon imparts axial vibrations that can damage the seals and the bearings.

 PURPOSE-BUILT HIGH PERFORMANCE and RACING WATER PUMPS

-Precise machining practices are essential to maintaining the hubs and shafts perfectly perpendicular to the body to eliminate the excessive bearing load, noise and to reduce power losses and heat.
+Precise machining practices are essential to maintaining the hubs and shafts perfectly perpendicular to the body to eliminate excessive bearing loads, noise, and to reduce power losses and heat.
 Edelbrock uses high-grade bearings that are heat-treated carbon or carburized steel.

-Edelbrock water pumps do not need to run over 7500 RPM.
-To reduce the speed of water pumps speed reduction pulleys are available from APPLIEDSPEED.com.
-When properly installed, the water pumps will flow nearly fifteen percent more water over stock units.
-While they may look different, they will bolt right up and fit perfectly.
-Shown here is a Victor Series racing water pump.
+Performance racing water pumps do not need to run over 7500 RPM.
+To reduce the speed of water pumps, speed reduction pulleys are available from APPLIEDSPEED.com.
+When properly installed, the water pumps flow seventeen percent more water over stock units.
+While they may look different, they bolt right up and fit perfectly.
+Shown here is an Edelbrock Victor Series racing water pump.

 Some Advice from ASC Industries and Water Pump University